heroku/starboard/Readme.md

 ### How do I use it to create a Trello board?

-Go to your app, log through Trello, fill the form and wait to be redirected to the newly created board.
+Go to your app, authorize with Trello, fill out the form and twiddle your thumbs while Starboard does its thing.
+When it finishes, you'll be redirected to your shiny new board.

 ### Where is it getting the data from?